 The UT-Battelle Quality Management System includes subject area directives that require all UT-Battelle staff to use equipment of known accuracy based on appropriate calibration requirements that are traceable to an authority standard.
-UT-Battelle Facilities and Operations Instrumentation and Control Technical Support tracks all equipment used in the environmental monitoring programs conducted by UT-Battelle for the ORNL site and ORR through a maintenance recall program to ensure that equipment is functioning properly and within defined tolerance ranges.
+The UT-Battelle Facilities and Operations Instrumentation and Control Services team tracks all equipment used in the environmental monitoring programs conducted by UT-Battelle for the ORNL site and ORR through a maintenance recall program to ensure that equipment is functioning properly and within defined tolerance ranges.
 The determination of calibration schedules and frequencies is based on a graded approach at the activity planning level.
-EP&WSD environmental monitoring programs follow rigorous calibration schedules to eliminate gross drift and the need for data adjustments.
+EPSD environmental monitoring programs follow rigorous calibration schedules to eliminate gross drift and the need for data adjustments.
 Instrument tolerances, functions, ranges, and calibration frequencies are established based on manufacturer specifications, program requirements, actual operating environment and conditions, and budget considerations.

-In addition, continuous monitors used for CAA compliance monitoring at specific ORNL boilers are subjected to rigorous quality assurance protocols as specified by EPA methods.
+In addition, a continuous monitor used for CAA compliance monitoring at ORNL boiler 6 is subject to rigorous QA protocols as specified by EPA methods.
 A relative accuracy test audit (RATA) is performed annually to certify the Predictive Emissions Monitoring System (PEMS) for nitrogen oxides and oxygen.
 The purpose of RATA is to provide a rigorous QA assessment in accordance with EPA 40 CFR, Performance Specification 16.
-Three out of four quarters a relative accuracy audit is performed on PEMS using a second, calibrated system to verify the accuracy of the on-stack system.
-A calibration error opacity audit is performed quarterly on continuous opacity monitoring systems.
-This audit is performed at low-, mid-, and high-ranges.
-Automated zero and span checks are performed daily.
-The results of these QA tests are provided to TDEC quarterly and annually as applicable.
+Three out of four quarters a RATA is performed on PEMS using a second, calibrated system to verify the accuracy of PEMS.
+The results of these QA tests are provided to TDEC quarterly, semiannually, or annually as applicable.